 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-February 16, 2018 was a cold windy day in the twenties for the Great Backyard Bird Count.
-Two in this group traveled through the park about 1.2 miles listening and observing 11 different species.
-I can only believe this number will drop due to the large amount of ash being removed from Emerald Ash Borer.
+February 15, 2019 was a cold windy day like it was 2018 but the temperature was in the single didgits because of the Polar Vortex for the Great Backyard Bird Count.
+Two in this group traveled through the park about 1.2 miles listening and observing 9 different species.
+I can only believe this number will drop due to the large amount of ash being removed from EAB plus the control of invasive Buckthorn.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)